patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/card/card.md

 2. **Single-select card (with radio button):** Features a radio button in the upper righthand corner, which allow users to indicate which option they are selecting.

 ### Clickable cards
-Cards can be made clickable to trigger an action, such as opening a primary-detail drawer, or navigating to a new page.
-If there are no other links on the card, the card only allows for a single click action in which the whole card can be clicked to view more details.
+Clickable cards trigger an action, such as opening a primary-detail drawer, or navigating to a new page.
+Similar to selectable cards, the whole body of a clickable card is clickable.

 <img src="./img/cards-clickable.png" alt="example of clickable cards and their states" width="1024" />

 ### Selectable and clickable cards
-Cards can be both selectable and clickable.
-When having both actions available in a card, the interactions differ from solely selectable cards or solely clickable cards.

-For cards with both, the selectable aspect changes so only clicking on the checkboxes on the top right selects a card, instead of the whole card, and the clickable aspect changes so only the linked header will be clickable, instead of the whole card.
+The selectable and clickable card can be utilized when there are multiple actions on a card.
+However, each action has a separate affordance.
+When using a card that is both selectable and clickable, clicking the whole body of the card will not produce an interaction.
+To trigger the actions, users have to click a specific area of the card instead.

+**For selectable cards**, a user must use the checkbox or radio button on the top right of the card to select the card.

+**For clickable cards**, a user must click on the card header linked in blue to trigger an action.

 <img src="./img/cards-selectable-clickable.png" alt="example of selectable and clickable cards and their states" width="1355" />